ComputerTech312/ComputerTech312/README.md

             {
                 'project': 'elitebot',
                 'language': 'Python',
-                'description': 'This is a Python-based IRC bot that is simple and doesn't use any third-party frameworks.'
+                'description': "This is a Python-based IRC bot that is simple and doesn't use any third-party frameworks."
             },
             {
                 'project': 'ninjawall',
                 'language': 'Python',
-                'description': 'A user-friendly utility that optimizes the manipulation of iptables for efficient management of network traffic.'
+                'description': "A user-friendly utility that optimizes the manipulation of iptables for efficient management of network traffic."
             },
         ]